-For the past many years, MTEMC has held its Annual Meeting on the third Saturday in August.
-The current location of the Annual Meeting is the Murfreesboro Embassy Suites and Conference Center.
-Registration begins at 7:30 a.m. and the business meeting starts at 9:00 a.m.
+For the past many years, MTEMC has held its Annual Meeting on the third or fourth Saturday in August.
+The Annual Meeting is on August 25, 2018, at the Murfreesboro Embassy Suites and Conference Center.
+Registration begins at 7:30 a.m. and the business meeting starts around 11:00 a.m.

 Among the key events at Annual Meeting are voting by members to fill vacating seats of the cooperative’s Board of Directors and a business session, where fiscal year statistical and financial information is highlighted.